 There is no national minimum wage.
 Industry-based minimum wages existed for various industrial sectors.
-The minimum wage for a lowest paid category worker in the services sector was 9.84 euros (\$11.80) per hour.
-While there was no official estimate of the poverty income level, individuals with annual incomes below 8,500 euros (\$10,200) could apply for a state contribution, which varied depending on the level of poverty.
-On average less than 2 percent of the adult population applied for this contribution annually.
+The minimum wage for the lowest category worker in the services sector was 9.84 euros (\$11.32) per hour.
+While there was no official estimate of the poverty income level, individuals with annual incomes below 8,500 euros (\$9,780) could apply for a state subsidy, which varied depending on the level of poverty.
+On average, less than 2 percent of the adult population applied for this contribution annually.
 Low-income individuals could also apply for welfare payments.